fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 62: سُورَةُ الجُمُعَةِ (Al-Jumu'a) - 6**
+**Surah 5: سُورَةُ المَائـِدَةِ (Al-Maaida) - 54**

-Say: "O you who follow the Jewish faith!
-If you claim that you [alone] are close to God, to the exclusion of all other people, then you should be longing for death - if what you say is true!"
+O you who have attained to faith!
+If you ever abandon your faith," God will in time bring forth [in your stead] people whom He loves and who love Him - humble towards the believers, proud towards all who deny the truth: [people] who strive hard in God's cause, and do not fear to be censured by anyone who might censure them: such is God's favour, which He grants unto whom He wills.
+And God is infinite, all-knowing.
  <!--END_SECTION:quran-->